CALL FOR ABSTRACTS

 Canadian Association of Paediatric Surgeons

-The CAPS Program Committee invites the submission of abstracts for presentation at the 50th Annual Meeting of the Canadian Association of Paediatric Surgeons to be held in cosmopolitan Toronto, Ontario, from Wednesday, September 26th to Saturday, September 29th, 2018.
+The CAPS Program Committee invites the submission of abstracts for presentation at the 51st Annual Meeting of the Canadian Association of Paediatric Surgeons to be held in beautiful Québec City, Québec, Canada from Thursday, September 19th to Saturday, September 21st, 2019.
 A web-based format for the submission of abstracts will be available on the CAPS website at www.caps.ca, through the link in the “Annual Meeting” menu, under “Call for Abstracts”.

 We are interested in all topics related to Paediatric Surgery including laboratory and clinical research, patient series, education, non-cardiac thoracic surgery, quality/safety, trauma and urology.
 Submissions will be accepted in the forms of original papers as oral or poster presentations that include quality and safety, innovation and technical reports.
 The word limit for the abstract submission is 250 words (see details below).
 Please note: there will be no specific video session this year.
 Additionally, there will be no “2-minute 2-slide format” and therefore, case reports will not be accepted.
 Papers presented at the meeting (oral or poster format) will be eligible for manuscript submission and consideration for publication in the CAPS edition of the Journal of Pediatric Surgery.